prometheus/docs/content/docs/operating/configuration.md

 # How frequently to scrape targets from this job.
 [ scrape_interval: <duration> | default = <global_config.scrape_interval> ]

-# Per-target timeout when scraping this job.
+# Per-scrape timeout when scraping this job.
 [ scrape_timeout: <duration> | default = <global_config.scrape_timeout> ]

 # The HTTP resource path on which to fetch metrics from targets.